-Googlebot is Google's crawler used to automatically scan websites by following links from a page to another one and add them to the index based on the relevance.
+Googlebot is Google's crawler used to automatically scan websites by following links from one page to another and adding them to the index based on relevance.

 What is Googlebot?

-Googlebot, as the name says, is Google's crawler (also named bosts) in charge of crawling websites.
-Googlebot is the general name given for:
+Googlebot, as the name says, is Google's crawler (also named bots) in charge of crawling websites.
+Googlebot is the general name given to: